elwinar/rcoredump/README.md

 ## Configuration

-Both binaries can be configured using either the CLI or a configuration file with an ini-like syntax.
+Both binaries can be configured using either the CLI or a configuration file with an ini-like syntax (see [rcoredump.conf.example](./rcoredump.conf.example) and [rcoredumpd.conf.example](./rcoredumpd.conf.example)).
 Both usage message can be printed on screen using the `-help` flag.

 *Note* The flag syntax follow the Golang's standard package convention, described [here](https://golang.org/pkg/flag/#hdr-Command_line_flag_syntax).
+The same convention is applied for the configuration files, minus the dashes before the flag names.

 ### `rcoredumpd`